napoknot21/pyrat-proj/README.md

 ## Installation

 First of all, open a terminal (yes, we need it)

     - **Windows**: Open `Git Bash` (yes, it's better than `cmd`)

     - **MAC**: Open `Terminal`

     - **Linux**: Open `Terminal`

-Once done, you have to clone this repository ! (copy-paste this command)
+Once done, you have to clone this repository ! (copy-paste this command on the terminal)
 ```
 git clone https://github.com/napoknot21/pyrat-project.git
 ```